3 Ways to Get Your Graduate Assistantship Application Noticed

 Meeting Financial Need With a Graduate Assistantship

-Graduate assistantships generally come with some kind of tuition assistance and also a stipend.
-These vary of course from university to university and by assistantship but when offered provide a great deal of financial assistant to a graduate student.
-Do not be afraid to discuss the financial benefits of the graduate assistantship you are applying for.
-This information will help guide which one may be more important to focus your application time versus another.
+Graduate assistantship positions generally come with some kind of tuition assistance and also a stipend.
+The amount of these benefits vary from university to university and by type of assistantship.
+Any financial assistance, however, is welcomed when you are continuing your education.
+Similar to applying for a job, do not be afraid to ask about the financial benefits of the graduate assistantship you are applying for.
+This information may help guide you on which positions are worth more of your time and which ones are not.

 Graduate Assistantship Application Tips